 Time Cards/Records

 By law, the Community School is obligated to keep accurate records of the time worked by non-exempt employees.
-Such employees shall be required to utilize the Community School’s time card system.
+Such employees shall be required to utilize the Community School’s online time card system.

 Non-exempt employees must accurately clock in and out for each shift, as this is the only way the payroll department knows how many hours each employee has worked and how much each employee is owed.
 The time card indicates when the employee arrived and when the employee departed.
-All non-exempt employees must clock in and out at arrival and departure using the laptop located in the front office.
+All non-exempt employees must clock in and out at arrival and departure using the laptop located in the front office, their personal laptop, or smartphone.
 This includes clocking out and back in for lunch (minimum of 30 minutes) and for absences like doctor or dentist appointments.
 Non-exempt employees are entitled to an unpaid duty-free meal period of 30-minutes if working more than 5 hours in a day and may be taken on or off site.
 Non-exempt employees are entitled to take a second unpaid duty-free meal period of 30 minutes if working more than ten hours.
 Non-exempt employees are entitled to take a third unpaid duty-free meal period of 30 minutes if working more than 15 hours.
 This meal period should commence before the non-exempt employee has completed fifteen hours of work.

 In addition, non-exempt employees are entitled to take a paid duty-free 10-minute rest period for every 4 hour work shift or major portion of 4 hours (i.e., more than 2 hours).
-Duty-free rest periods are provided as follows: (1) employees working between 3.5 hours to 6 hours are entitled to take one duty-free rest period of ten minutes; (2) employees working shifts from 6 hours to 10 hours are entitled to take two duty-free rest periods of ten minutes each; (3) employees working shifts of more than 10 to 14 hours are entitled to take three duty-free rest period of ten minutes each, and so on.
+Duty-free rest periods are provided as follows: (1) employees working between 3.5 hours to 6 hours are entitled to take one duty-free rest period of ten minutes; (2) employees working shifts from 6 hours to 10 hours are entitled to take two duty-free rest periods of ten minutes each; (3) employees working shifts of more than 10 to 14 hours are entitled to take three duty-free rest periods of ten minutes each, and so on.
 Your duty-free rest period should be taken in the middle of your four-hour work period whenever possible.

 Exempt employees are asked to sign in upon arrival and out at the end of their work day using the binder located outside the front office for safety purposes.
 Start and end times must be recorded accurately each day.